automl/ConfigSpace/docs/source/API-Doc.rst

 Utils
 =====

-Until now, all examples were designed to define a configuration space.
-However, functions defined in the utils module can be helpful if you want to develop your own tool that creates configurations from a given configuration space or modify a given configuration space.
+Functions defined in the utils module can be helpful to develop your own tool that creates configurations from a given configuration space or modify a given configuration space.